Vice-President (Administration) and University Registrar

 - If the indemnity is covered by QUT's insurance policies then the indemnity is regarded as low / medium risk and the associated contract may be executed.

 - If the proposed indemnities are not covered by QUT insurance policies or coverage is only available at a prohibitive cost, then a written risk assessment is to be carried out by completing the Risk Assessment worksheet (QUT staff access only).
-The risk assessment is to be reviewed by the relevant delegated officer (Appendix 3 - Schedule of Authorities and Delegations).
+The risk assessment is to be reviewed by the relevant delegated officer (Register of Authorities and Delegations (QUT staff access only)).

 - Upon receipt of such risk assessment and any legal opinion considered necessary, the relevant delegated officer will decide whether the indemnity is low / medium risk or extreme / high risk and whether the contract should be executed on behalf of the University.

 - If the delegated officer determines that the indemnity is extreme / high risk, a risk mitigation strategy is to be prepared and forwarded to Risk and Audit Committee for consideration and recommendation to Council.

 - If the risk remains extreme / high following consideration of the risk mitigation strategy, Council will authorise the Chief Financial Officer to seek the Treasurer's approval, as required under the SBFA Act.

 - Upon Treasurer's approval, the delegated officer may sign the contract on behalf of the University.